thewca/wca-documents/documents/policies/external/Competition Requirements.md

       2. Only WCA sanctioned events may be considered the main event of the competition.
       3. There may be no main event of the competition.
    4. An additional event may be added upon the WCA Delegate's request at the discretion of the WCAT.
 The competition must meet the following requirements for an additional event to be added:
-      1. The competition is at least 7 days away.
+      1. The competition is at least 5 days away.
-      2. A registration period for the competition must have a minimum of 72 hours before it closes.
+      2. A registration period for the competition must have a minimum of 24 hours before it closes.
       3. The competitor limit must not be completely filled.
 8. Schedule
    1. The schedule must be published on the WCA website using the WCA schedule tool.
    2. The schedule should be manageable by the competition's WCA Delegate(s) and adhere to the WCA quality standards.
+   3. An additional day may be added to the competition after the originally planned days, if the orgnization team wants to offer additional events (see 7.4).
+      1. None of the originally announced events may be held on this new day.
+         2. Exception: A siginificant delay on the previous day, if every affected competitor agrees.
 9. Championships
    1. A championship type is assigned to competitions that are National, Continental, or World Championships.
       1. A competition must be located entirely within the region where the championship type is selected.
       2. A competition may have multiple championship types.
       3. A championship type for a region must only be assigned to one competition in a year.
          1. Exception: Two competitions may have the same Championship status if one of the competitions has only 3x3x3 Fewest Moves as an event and the other competition does not hold the event 3x3x3 Fewest Moves.
-The two competitions must be held within two months of each other.
-This only applies to National Championships.
+The two competitions must be held in the same calendar year.
       4. An additional selection process is conducted by the WCA Board for organizing Continental and World Championships.
    2. Naming
       1. Continental and World Championships names must begin with "WCA".